michaelpitop/react-portfolio/README.md

 9) Add support for multiple screen sizes

+10) Links should open in a new tab

 TBC in the future.
 Currently focusing on C# and .NET.

 <!-- # Getting Started with Create React App